rob2d/redux-wings/README.md

                         appHistory.goTo('/welcome');
                         resolve(result);

+                        // "session/LOGIN_SUCCESS"
-                        // "session/LOGIN_SUCCESS" is dispatched
+                        // is dispatched
                         // automatically afterwards,
                         // but if we get a failed action,
+                        // or we reject anything,
                         // "session/LOGIN_ERROR"
+                        // is dispatched

                     }));
             },